- Religion and Philosophy»

 For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart. - Hebrews 4:12

-Don't let fear "muzzle" you, but in faith, be bold and be confident that truth of God's Word cannot be shaken and will prevail in these last days.
-As brothers and sisters in Christ, we are all dependent on the solid food of truth, whether we like it or not.
+Don't let fear muzzle you, but in faith be bold and be confident that truth of God's word cannot be shaken.
+As brothers and sisters in Christ, we are all dependent on the solid food of truth in our walk of faith.

-Have you ever questioned a spiritual leader’s conduct or lifestyle when there is Biblical error?
+Have you ever questioned a spiritual leader’s conduct based on the standard of Scripture?

-This often arises when a scandal, lifestyle error, or false teaching etc… surfaces that provokes a flurry of opposing opinions on the character of the person when caught in sin.
+This often arises when a scandal, lifestyle error or false teaching that surfaces that provokes a flurry of opposing opinions on the character of the person when caught in sin.

-Do we pick and choose what is right or wrong; also, does the good nullify the bad?
+Do we pick and choose what is right or wrong?

-These are the types of oxymoronic terms that “Christians” tend to use to stand by and give credibility to their false leaders, even in the midst of a clear immoral breach of conduct.
-The issue here is that many professing "Christians" unknowingly are trying to play God with their own mutated form of godly standards, rather than being obedient the truth that is in Scripture.
+These are classic examples and behaviours that many approve of those that continue to give credibility to immoral behaviours.
+The issue here is that many professing believers are trying to play God with their own mutated form of 'godly standards' rather than being obedient the standards found in God's word.

-I believe if we have the Holy Spirit in us, there will be a “red flag” or check that pops up in us, which is an inclination that something is not right.
-We may not get all the full details of it, but we have a notion.
-This is most likely a conviction from God.
-I believe with a little research and prayer, the Holy Spirit will reveal the truth of the matter to you.
+When we have the Holy Spirit within us, there will be a 'red flag' or check in our spirit that pops up inside of us giving an inclination that something is not right.
+We may not get all the full details, but we have a notion and a conviction from God.
+With a little research and prayer, the Holy Spirit may reveal the truth of the matter.